1972 through 1973

 10-9-72, sources 1, 2, & 3

-Live is mostly from a separate tape source.
+Tarantura's Live is mostly from a second tape source.
 For Dazed, Stairway, and Whole Lotta Love, it uses the H-Bomb source.
 The Campaign's only difference from Live is that it repeats 9 seconds of tape after Rain Song, from earlier in the show.

 Rock Explosion and both issues of My Brain Hurts use the same exact cds.
 The H-Bomb tape is used almost exclusively.
 About 15 seconds of tape after Moby Dick are used from the Tarantura source, but they didn't bother to borrow the introduction to the show.